VarunNair22/JiraGithubPlugin/README.md

 # JiraGithubPlugin
-Integrate Jira stories and Github (and vice versa)
+Integrate Jfira stories and Github (and vice versa)